kyma-incubator/compass/docs/architecture/labeling.md

 - there is always a `default` scenario
 - every Application has to be assigned to at least one scenario.
 If not specified explicitly, the `default` scenario is used.

-1. On creation of a new tenant, label `Scenario` is created.
+1. On creation of a new tenant, a Label Definition `Scenario` is created.
 Because right now we don't have a mutation for creating tenant, we need to perform that on every Runtime/Application creation.
 2. Label `Scenario` cannot be removed.
 This requires additional custom validation.
 3. `Scenario` is implemented as a list of enums.